metosin/muuntaja/README.md

   - `:json-kw` JSON with keywodized keys in `:params` and `:body-params`
   - `:yaml` YAML format
   - `:edn` edn (native cljure format)
   - `:yaml-in-html` yaml in a html page (useful for browser debugging)

 Your routes should return raw clojure data structures where everything inside can be handled by the default encoders (no Java objects or fns mostly).
 If a route returns a _String_, _File_ or _InputStream_, nothing will be done.
-If no format can be deduced from the **Accept** header, the default format will be used (_JSON_ by default).
-However, if the format specified by the request **Accept** header is unknown, and a clojure structure is returned, the middleware will raise a `RuntimeException` instead.
+If no format can be deduced from the **Accept** header or the format specified is unknown, the first format in the vector will be used (_JSON_ by default).

 ## Usage ##

 ### Detailed Usage

 You can separate the params and response middlewares.
 This allows you to use them separately, or to customize their behaviour, with specific error handling for example.
 See the wrappers docstrings for more details.

 ```clojure
 (ns my.app